conal/reify-core-examples/readme.md

     stack build && stack exec examples

+If several examples are enabled, the `build` step may take a few minutes.
 If you're on Mac OS (or another OS that supports "open") and if everything is working, you'll see one or more displayed PDFs.
 The PDF gets saved in out/.

-To enable/disable test examples and add new ones, edit Main.hs.
+To enable/disable test examples and add new ones, edit Examples.hs.